bzthin/bzthin.github.io/pages/technical/system-design/framework.md

 ## Step 1 - Requirements clarifications
 - Navigate ambuiguity and understand the problem entirely.
 - Get basic requirements
-  - Who are our users, how many users are we expecting and how will they use this.
+  - Who are our users, and how will they use this.
   - Functional, non functional requirements and extra requirements.
   - Out of scope requirements.
 - Estimate system requirements
-  - Throughput (amount of data that is successfully transmitted through a system in a certain amount of time)
-  - Bandwidth (amount of data that can be transmitted and received during a specific period of time)
+  - Scale (How many users, how much data is there)
+  - Latency (How fast is the APIs supposed to be?)
     - Read/Write Latency.
 (Amount of time in ms it takes for a message to be sent or received)
     - Read/Write ratio
+  - Throughput (What is our QPS?
+Are there burst queries?)
     - Traffic estimation for read write
   - Storage estimate
   - Memory estimate
 - Suggest improvements